atpar/ap-monorepo/packages/actus-solidity/README.md

 Contains ACTUS state machine engines for each ACTUS Contract Type.
 An Engine implements the state transition & payoff functions and the schedule generation logic for an ACTUS Contract Type.
 Engines are stateless smart contracts, thus can be used on-chain as well as off-chain (e.g. by using the EVM as a TEE).

 ### Basic workflow
-1. Define an ACTUS term sheet depending on the financial contract you want to model and derive the `LifecycleTerms` object from that
+1. Define an ACTUS term sheet depending on the financial contract you want to model and set up the ownership structure
-2. Compute EventType-specific schedules via `computeNonCyclicScheduleSegment()` and `computeCyclicScheduleSegment()` (you may combine the schedules into one schedule for easier handling) as well as the initial state of the asset via `computeInitialState()` via the corresponding Engine contract
-3. Evaluate each event in the schedule by computing its payoff via `computePayoffForEvent()` and the resulting state via `computeStateForEvent()` (note: the payoff has to be computed from the previous state - always compute payoff first then the  state)
+2. Use the appropriate Asset Actor contract (e.g. the PAMActor) to initialize and register the new asset on chain
+3. Make sure that the Asset Actor has the required token allowances and progress the asset vie the `progress function.`

+For an example, please review the [Issue and service a loan](https://docs.actus-protocol.io/guides/issue-and-service) guide.

 ## Development